 Bitcoin – A payment method secured by cryptography rather than institutions.
 Generally, not controlled by anybody, Bitcoin allows for more anonymous payments than other electronic options.

 Blockchain – continuously updated list of records (blocks) used as a public record that cannot be modified.
 Cryptocurrencies such as Bitcoin use blockchain to record every transaction, and new uses for blockchain technology are being thought up rapidly.

 Browser Extension – A plug-in, or add-on, that can be downloaded and installed to your web browser to let it do all manner of extra things.
-Many VPN providers offer browser extensions – they can be an excellent, lightweight solution to achieving a little more anonymity or simple geos-poofing.
+Many VPN providers offer browser extensions – they can be an excellent, lightweight solution to achieving a little more anonymity.
 In most cases, these are proxies rather than full VPN extensions (see our definition of ‘proxy’ below), so your web traffic won’t actually be encrypted.